Halloween In Scotland With Kids | Activities, Events & Traditions

 Halloween In Scotland

-Nowadays it’s much more about having kids having fun than religious belief.
-Despite the tradition dating back 2000 years, children across Scotland still eagerly plan their Halloween costumes and jokes for their favourite Autumn activity, even before summer is over.
+Nowadays though it’s much more about having fun than celebrating the harvest.
+Despite the tradition dating back 2000 years, children across Scotland still eagerly plan their Halloween costumes and jokes for their favourite autumn activity, even before summer is over.

 Three carved pumpkins illuminated in the dark.